simeononsecurity/simeononsecurity.ch/content/articles/powershell-for-cybersecurity/index.en.md

 ## Conclusion

 Overall, **PowerShell** is an essential tool in the arsenal of cybersecurity professionals.
 Its capabilities allow security teams to automate and streamline routine tasks, freeing up time for more important activities.
-By leveraging the power of PowerShell, organizations can improve their cybersecurity posture and stay compliant with industry regulations and standards.
+By using the power of PowerShell, organizations can improve their cybersecurity posture and stay compliant with industry regulations and standards.